 Many will consider hiring a professional landscaper due to the size of the project.

-One area you can save money is designing or mapping your lawn sprinkler system.
+One area that can save money in is designing or mapping your lawn sprinkler system.
 An excellent place to start is with your lot survey, which you should have received with your home purchase.
 If you don’t have one, you can check our property survey cost guide to determine if it would be beneficial to get one done.

 Otherwise, map out your property into zones, such as lawn, garden areas, walks, shrubs and trees, and other notable landscaping items so you and the installer will have a better idea of what heads to use in which zones and how much material you will need.

 To get hassle-free estimates from professional irrigation installers in your area, use our free contractor locator.
-Make sure you get a written contract with warranties and either you or the landscaper check with the building inspector’s office about necessary permits.
+Make sure you get a written contract with warranties, and either you or the landscaper check with the building inspector’s office about necessary permits.